ping-lee/alfred/src/pages/question-about-back-to-school/index.en.md

 ---
-title: 'Back to the question of going to school'
+title: 'The question about back to school'
 date: '2020-03-30'
 spoiler: Study or work?
 ---